nerdslab/bgrl/README.md

-# Bootstrapped Representation Learning on Graphs
+# Large-Scale Representation Learning on Graphs via Bootstrapping (ICLR 2022)

 ![Overview of BGRL](bgrl_arch.png)

-This is the PyTorch implementation of BGRL `Bootstrapped Representation Learning on Graphs`
+This is the PyTorch implementation of BGRL in 'Large-Scale Representation Learning on Graphs via Bootstrapping' (ICLR 2022).

 The main scripts are `train_transductive.py` and `train_ppi.py` used for training on the transductive task datasets